amaynez/amaynez.github.io/_posts/2021-03-18-deep-q-learning-tic-tac-toe.md

 After many years of a corporate career (17) diverging from computer science, I have now decided to learn Machine Learning and in the process return to coding (something I have always loved!).

-To fully grasp the essence of ML I decided to start by [coding an ML library myself](https://amaynez.github.io/ML-Library-from-scratch/), so I can fully understand the inner workings, linear algebra and calculus involved in Stochastic Gradient Descent.
+To fully grasp the essence of ML I decided to start by [coding a ML library myself](https://amaynez.github.io/ML-Library-from-scratch/), so I can fully understand the inner workings, linear algebra and calculus involved in Stochastic Gradient Descent.
 And on top learn Python (I used to code in C++ 20 years ago).

 I built a general purpose basic ML library that creates a Neural Network (only DENSE layers), saves and loads the weights into a file, does forward propagation and training (optimization of weights and biases) using SGD.
 I tested the ML library with the XOR problem to make sure it worked fine.
 You can read the blog post for it [here](https://amaynez.github.io/ML-Library-from-scratch/).